Orange-OpenSource/keepass-vault-sync-plugin/README.md

 # How to use

-1. Download the PLGX file and copy it in the Keepass installation folder, in plugins directory
+1. Download the [latest PLGX file](https://github.com/Orange-OpenSource/keepass-vault-sync-plugin/releases) and copy it in the Keepass installation folder, in plugins directory
 2. Open your database
 3. Create an entry with name starting with `vault`.
 For example: `vault-personal-folder`
   * Username is the username used to authenticate